-Just to complete the picture, if you’re using a VPN, and you happen to connect to an https web site, your data is doubly encrypted for part of the trip.
+Just to complete the picture, if you’re using a VPN, and you connect to an HTTPS web site, your data is doubly encrypted for part of the trip.

-- The VPN protects you between your computer and the VPN service.
+- The VPN protects your data between your computer and the VPN service.

-- Https protects you between your computer and the service to which you’re connecting.
+- HTTPS protects your data between your computer and the service to which you’re connecting.

 There’s really no practical harm.
 One benefit is that the VPN prevents your ISP from seeing which site you’re connecting to.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 19 comments on “How Does a VPN Protect Me?”